hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 **Probable Cause**

 VSA deployment script determines the net-mask and gateway details from the provided interface.
-When there is no IP address assigned to the physical NIC, this error may occur.
+When there is no IP address assigned to the VSA bridge, this error may occur.

 **Resolution**

 To resolve this issue, perform the following steps:

-* Check whether the IP address is allocated for the NIC which is assigned for the StoreVirtual network in `/etc/vsa/vsa-network_config.json`
+* Check whether the IP address is allocated for the VSA bridge

-* ifconfig vsa-bridge----**is this the command for above?*** **[Karthik and Vivek]**
+* Verify the VSA IP address by using the following command:

+  		ifconfig vsa-bridge

 ===============================================================================================